-Improving hazard identification for PSA (as well as for deterministic analyses) is one of the main lessons learned from the accident in Fukushima Dai-ichi.
-However, it has to be noted that earthquake as well as tsunami hazard was evaluated by the licensee TEPCO [99].
+Improving hazard identification for PSA (as well as for deterministic analyses) is one of the main lessons learned from the accidents in Fukushima Dai-ichi.
+However, it has to be noted that earthquake as well as tsunami hazard was evaluated by the licensee TEPCO [101].
 With regard to the tsunami hazard identification, there were multiple issues.

 - The tsunami hazard was underestimated (significantly) during the initial siting and design of the plant in the 1960s.
-This underestimation is partly due to the focus on the use of recent historical seismological data and the exclusion of more uncertain pre-historical and historical data by the Japanese civil engineering community [99].
+This underestimation is partly due to the focus on the use of recent historical seismological data and the exclusion of more uncertain pre-historical and historical data by the Japanese civil engineering community [101].
 Moreover, the scientific understanding of seismic and tsunami risk was not as far developed as it is today. - With improved scientific understanding of seismic and tsunami risk in the Japanese scientific community, reevaluations of the initial hazard analyses were performed by or on behalf of TEPCO.
 These, as already mentioned, showed significantly higher maximum probable floods.
-The preliminary studies by TEPCO between 2008 and 2010 actually showed maximum probable tsunami floods with a run-up height that could- under certain assumptions flood the plant [96], [99].
+The preliminary studies by TEPCO between 2008 and 2010 actually showed maximum probable tsunami floods with a run-up height that could- under certain assumptions - flood the plant [98], [101].
 Still, at design basis levels, the maximum probable flood calculated with methods approved by the Japanese regulator for tsunami flooding height calculations3 was always significantly below the site level. - The scientific understanding of the maximum probable earthquake magnitude in the Fukushima region of the Japan Trench before 2011 was proven inadequate by the actual events.
-This contributed to an underestimation of tsunami flooding height. - The possibility of multiple tsunamigenic sources being triggered simultaneously with wave interference leading locally to significantly larger tsunami flooding heights was not realized by the scientific community before 2011.
+This contributed to an underestimation of tsunami flooding height. - The possibility of multiple tsunamigenic sources being triggered simultaneously with wave interference leading locally to significantly larger tsunami flooding heights was not realized by the scientific community before 2011. - TEPCO actually installed an in-house task force within the company's Nuclear Power Division for more indepth investigations of tsunami hazard.
+However, neither task force nor division proposed adequate actions to remediate the plant vulnerability to tsunami flooding [98]. - The estimated tsunami rate of occurrence for exceeding the relevant design basis (i.e. with a run-up height larger than the site level) of approximately 10-6 per year was significantly smaller than 10-4 per year as the